dy1z/docs/content/docs/configuration/build-paths.md

 ### source

 Define the path to your [Templates](/docs/templates/).
 This is where Maizzle looks for templates to compile.
-It's also used by `postcss-purgecss` when scanning for selectors to preserve.
+It's also used by `postcss-purgecss` when scanning for selectors.

 It can be a string: